scenerystack/community/docs/index.md

 No!
 If you are creating a simulation, you can brand it however you like, but please contact us before using any PhET branding.
 See [Licensing](#licensing) below for more information.

-See the [brand](https://github.com/phetsims/brand) library for help creating you own brand, as well as looking for the [Development Overview](info-sync/simulation-development-overview.md).
+See the [brand](https://github.com/phetsims/brand) library for help creating you own brand, as well as looking at the [Development Overview](info-sync/simulation-development-overview.md).

 ## Licensing

+### SceneryStack
 The libraries contained within the SceneryStack community are licensed through the MIT License and freely available for use by anyone, including this repository.

+### PhET Interactive Simulations
 *PhET-created Simulations* differ in their licensing (e.g., GPLv3) depending on the details of their development cycle (e.g., funding, partnerships, and third-party libraries).
 See the LICENSE file in each repository for details.

-PhET does not engage in licensing our *Simulation source code* to commercial entities at this time.
+PhET does not engage in licensing *Simulation source code* to commercial entities at this time.
 Commercial partners interested in licensing our *Simulations* should see the PhET Interactive Simulations website for [partnership inquiries](https://phet.colorado.edu/en/partnerships).